John Cecil Russell: Appointment

-Through his royal connections and his friendship with Lieutenant-General Frederic Thesiger, 2nd Baron Chelmsford, Russell gained a place with the British forces assembling for the 1879 Anglo-Zulu War.
-Although Russell had no experience of leading cavalry in action, Chelmsford placed him in command the mounted elements of the Centre Column, the principal component of the British forces involved in the first invasion of Zululand.
+Through his royal connections and friendship with Lieutenant-General Frederic Thesiger, 2nd Baron Chelmsford, Russell gained a place with the British forces assembling for the 1879 Anglo-Zulu War.
+Although Russell had no experience leading cavalry in action, Chelmsford placed him in command of the mounted elements of the Centre Column, the principal component of the British forces involved in the first invasion of Zululand.
 Chelmsford also arranged for Russell to be appointed to the local rank of lieutenant-colonel.

-Part of Russell's command was a force of around 100 Imperial Mounted Infantry, consisting of men with riding experience seconded from the infantry regiments of the invasion force.
-This unit was led by Lieutenant Edward Browne of the 24th Regiment of Foot who was well-liked and his sub-ordination to Russell caused resentment among the mounted infantrymen.
-The majority of Russell's command was formed of volunteer units raised by Colony of Natal.
-These men had expected to be commanded by John Dartnell of the Natal Mounted Police, a former British Army major and Indian Mutiny veteran who had become a farmer in the colony.
-The colonial volunteers, who had no obligation to serve outside of Natal, had agreed join Chelmsford's forces on the condition that they approved of their commander.
-When Russell was appointed all of the officers of the Natal Mounted Police handed in their resignations in protest.
+Part of Russell's command was a force of around 100 Imperial Mounted Infantry, consisting of troops with riding experience seconded from the infantry regiments of the invasion force.
+This unit was led by Lieutenant Edward Browne of the 24th Regiment of Foot, who was well-liked, and his subordination to Russell caused resentment among the mounted infantry.
+The majority of Russell's command was formed of volunteer units raised by the Colony of Natal; these soldiers had expected to be commanded by John Dartnell of the Natal Mounted Police, a former British Army major and Indian Mutiny veteran who had become a farmer in the colony.
+The colonial volunteers, who had no obligation to serve outside Natal, had agreed to join Chelmsford's forces on the condition that they approved of their commander.
+When Russell was appointed, all the officers resigned in protest.
 The events were reported by newspapers in Pietermaritzburg and caused embarrassment for Chelmsford.
-Chelmsford's solution was to declare that Dartnell was invaluable to him as an advisor and to appoint him to a position on his staff, while Russell retained command of the units in the field.
-The Natal Mounted Police officers rescinded their resignations when Dartnell asked them to do so as a personal favour to him.
+His solution was to declare Dartnell was invaluable to him as an adviser and to appoint him to a position on his staff, while Russell retained command of the units in the field.
+The Natal Mounted Police officers rescinded their resignations as a personal favour to Dartnell.